PEM--/fview-flexgrid/README.md

 cd mydevices
 mkdir client
 meteor add gadicohen:famous-views pierreeric:fview-flexgrid
-# From here you can choose your favorite Famo.us provider, mine is Raix's one.
+# From here you can choose your favorite Famo.us provider.
+# Mine is raix:famono but it works equally fine with mjn:famous.
 meteor add raix:famono
 ```

+> Note that [raix:famono](https://atmospherejs.com/raix/famono) is not only a Famo.us provider.
+You can use it to import Bower packages, raw Github repos, CDN libraries and local libraries.
+Putting D3.js, Sortable, Velocity, jQueryUI... in Meteor with it, is a no brainer.
+A must :star:

 You can choose to write your HTML templates with Blaze or
 with [Maxime Quandalle's Jade](https://github.com/mquandalle/meteor-jade).